How to Tell Family You Can No Longer Be a Caregiver

 For some families, it makes sense to find a neutral, third party with clinical training to run, or at least attend, the meeting.
 That might be a geriatric care manager, an elder mediator or a family therapist.
 Your local Area Agency on Aging may also be able to give you a recommendation.

 Are you angry and resentful?
 Does one sibling not lift a finger or your out-of-town sister constantly criticize your caregiving decisions?
 Are you sad you can’t do more?
 An only child who can’t do it all?
-Whatever the circumstances, feeling stressed, mad, inadequate, exhausted, resentful, hurt, guilty, depressed or disappointed is often what happens when caregivers set boundaries or change the rules.
+Whatever the circumstances, feeling exhausted, inadequate or resentful, is often what happens when caregivers set boundaries or change the rules.

 Having a way to deal with your emotions (see a therapist, join an in-person or online support group or forum) will help you see that you are only human — and to remember your mantra, “I have done the best I can.”

 Have you had to stop caring for a parent?
-Do you have any suggestions about how to tell family you can no longer be caregiver?
-What has worked for you?
-Share your stories with us in the comments below.
+What suggestions do you have about how to tell family you can no longer be the caregiver?
+We’d like to hear your stories in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.